jacksonf-netizen/Vela-IPTV/README.md

 ---

-## 🚀 Easy Installation Guide (No Tech Experience Required)
+## 🚀 Installation Guide

 ### 1. Download
-Click [THIS LINK](https://github.com/jacksonf-netizen/Vela-IPTV/releases) to go to the download page.
+Click [RELEASES](https://github.com/jacksonf-netizen/Vela-IPTV/releases) to go to the download page.
 Look for the most recent version at the top and click on **VelaIPTV.dmg** to download it.

 ### 2. Install
 Double-click the **VelaIPTV.dmg** file you just downloaded.
 A window will pop up—simply drag the **Vela IPTV** icon onto the **Applications** folder icon.